 During our visit to the National Korean Museum, we saw a group of children following the Guide Bot to tour around the museum with their teacher.
 The Bot reminded us of Eva from Wall-E, as it would glide around the museum, stopping at each installation to give a brief introduction.
 We loved seeing how engaged the children were with the robot, taking in information about the exhibitions.

 Google Lens was also really helpful when it came to shopping and ordering food.
 Not every restaurant had a digital menu with several language options, so on those occasions we used Google Lens to help us translate most of the food menu or product description before purchasing.

 What moments made the trip memorable for you?

 As well as all the above experiences, the food was an important element, especially because of how much walking we did.
 We sampled many traditional Korean dishes, such as kimchi, Korean pork BBQ, Bulgogi noodle, Budae Jjigae (Army Stew), Samgyetang (Ginseng chicken soup), Korean fried chicken, Soju, even live octopus!
 Not forgetting the street snacks on every corner of the street: Tteokbokki, Kimbap, Bindaetteok (Mung bean pancake), Mandu and Korean fish cake paired with a cup of broth to warm us up.
 We had some amazing meals together where we could relax and unwind.

 An important aspect of this trip was to try and get to know each other more.
 With this part of the design team all located in Singapore and myself (Will) in the UK, the opportunity to all meet in person doesn’t happen very often.
-This made the trip that much more special, and at the very least we found out who in the team snores!
+This made the trip that much more special.

 Ready to change the way you train for the better?
 Our expert consultants are on hand to help you begin your journey.